How I lead

 I make the complex make sense.

 A lot of UX leadership is translation.
-Translating research findings into product decisions.
-Translating design rationale to engineers who want to know why.
-Translating ambiguity into a plan a stakeholder can actually approve.
+Translating research findings into product decisions or design rationale into answers for engineers who want to know why.
+It means turning ambiguity into a plan a stakeholder can actually approve.

 This is the area I've worked hardest on.
 Earlier in my career, I knew what I thought but didn't always say it cleanly.
 I trained myself out of that.
 I started speaking up earlier, asking the questions that surface what the room is actually confused about, and citing the data behind a recommendation instead of just landing on the conclusion.